 Clean, Sustainable Energy and Social Responsibilities

 To meet this task, Petroteq has adopted its own action plan, termed the "Health, Safety & Environment Management System" with its environmental consulting firm, JBR Environmental Consultants of Utah.
 This plan includes all the elements discussed above, but also includes factors such as fire safety and emergency response procedures and preparedness protocols.
-Petroteq is keen on maximizing the efficiencies and enviro-friendly features of its oil extraction technology which requires no water during the process, no high temperatures/pressures and there are no greenhouse gases produced.
+Petroteq is keen on maximizing the efficiencies and enviro-friendly features of its oil extraction technology which requires no water during the process, no high temperatures/pressures, and no greenhouse gases are produced.
 It's a closed-loop system, which means that all of the benign solvents used in the extraction process are sealed inside the components while the oil is extracted.

 The average oil extraction rate is 99%, while the processed, clean sands may be replaced back to their origin or sold.
-With its state-of-the-art self generating electric power system, the Petroteq extraction plant has a very small environmental footprint, especially with the comparatively small physical size.
-And by developing new domestic energy sources through its concept of "American Oil For America," Petroteq will help to minimize America's reliance on foreign oil supplies... and at the same time, minimizing the infrastructure in order to process and deliver its oil to the nation.
+With its state-of-the-art self-generating electric power system, the Petroteq extraction plant has a very small environmental footprint, especially with the comparatively small physical size.
+And by developing new domestic energy sources through its concept of "American Oil For America," Petroteq will help to minimize America's reliance on foreign oil supplies and at the same time minimizing the infrastructure in order to process and deliver its oil to the nation.

 Prior to any oil sands lease development project, Petroteq's Oil Sands Division will initiate a procedural policy which includes the appointment of geological and/or environmental consultants.
 These are usually local organizations with extensive knowledge of the area that will generate an environmental impact report examining any possible issue pertaining to geology, nature issues and cultural or heritage elements.
 These findings are summarized and issued to local and state governments for approval prior to the initiation of any lease development program.